Found or Injured Wildlife Guide

 • Get the bird to a wildlife rehabilitation center as soon as possible.

-Water Birds (such as ducks, herons, pelicans, gulls)
+Water birds (such as ducks, herons, pelicans, and gulls)

 It is very common to see aquatic birds on the ground, so signs of illness or injury may look different from other birds.
 Most birds are able to heal and adapt to minor injuries, but water birds are particularly susceptible to certain types of injuries such as becoming trapped in fishing lines or netting, or injuries from fishing hooks.
 Fishing hook and line injuries are most common in crowded piers.
 To avoid hooking a bird, try to spread out away from other anglers.
 If you are on a boat, move away from other boats.